 differences between men’s and women’s dancing; how people learn

 Proverbs and sayings

 Dagbani words and other search terms

-outline by paragraph
+outline and links by paragraph

 <top of page>